Aliases for XPO5 Gene

 XPO5 (Exportin 5) is a Protein Coding gene.
-Diseases associated with XPO5 include unilateral retinoblastoma.
-Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include poly(A) RNA binding and binding.
+Diseases associated with XPO5 include Brain Cancer and Digeorge Syndrome.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and RNA transport.
+Gene Ontology (GO) annotations related to this gene include binding.
+An important paralog of this gene is XPO1.

-Mediates the nuclear export of micro-RNA precursors, which form short hairpins.
-Also mediates the nuclear export of synthetic short hairpin RNAs used for RNA interference, and adenovirus VA1 dsRNA.
+Mediates the nuclear export of micro-RNA precursors, which form short hairpins (PubMed:14681208, PubMed:14631048, PubMed:15613540).
+Also mediates the nuclear export of synthetic short hairpin RNAs used for RNA interference.
 In some circumstances can also mediate the nuclear export of deacylated and aminoacylated tRNAs.
-Specifically recognizes dsRNAs that lack a 5-overhang in a sequence-independent manner, have only a short 3-overhang, and that have a double-stranded length of at least 15 base-pairs.
-Binding is dependent on Ran-GTP
+Specifically recognizes dsRNAs that lack a 5'-overhang in a sequence-independent manner, have only a short 3'-overhang, and that have a double-stranded length of at least 15 base-pairs (PubMed:19965479).
+Binding is dependent on Ran-GTP (PubMed:19965479).

 (Microbial infection) Mediates the nuclear export of adenovirus VA1 dsRNA.